-In trials of low-to-moderate doses of corticosteroids, the main adverse effect has been hyperglycaemia.
-A systematic review of (mainly low-dose) corticosteroid trials in severe sepsis and septic shock did not identify any increased risk of gastroduodenal bleeding, superinfection or neuromuscular weakness; an association with an increased risk of hyperglycaemia (RR 1.16, 95% CI 1.07 to 1.25) and hypernatraemia (RR 1.61, 95% CI 1.26 to 2.06) was noted.
-21222324252627

-Methylprednisolone is a corticosteroid with mainly glucocorticoid activity.
-It is used in the treatment of conditions in which rapid and intense corticosteroid effect is required.
-Its licensed indications for paediatrics include a wide range of conditions including inflammatory disorders, allergic disorders, draft rejection reactions, severe erythema multiforme, juvenile idiopathic arthritis, and many others.
-In the paediatric population, a dosage of 10 mg/kg/day to a maximum of 1 g/day for up to 3 days is recommended in the treatment of graft rejection reactions following transplantation.
-A higher dosage of 30 mg/kg/day to a maximum of 1 g/day for up to 3 days is recommended for the treatment of haematological, rheumatic, renal and dermatological conditions (Source: British National Formulary for Children).
-Storage should be as per conditions in the Summary of Product Characteristics.
+RECOVERY showed that a dose of 6mg dexamethasone once daily for ten days or until discharge (which ever happens earliest) provided a significant reduction in mortality.
+Combining the IL-6 inhibitor tocilizumab with low dose dexamethasone resulted in a further reduction in mortality.
+This raises the question whether simply increasing the dose of corticosteroid could confer a similar clinical benefit to that of adding tocilizumab, but at substantially lower cost.
+Of note, even with dexamethasone 6mg and tocilizumab, mortality remained high at 29%.
+Although other randomised clinical trials in critically ill COVID-19 patients have used higher doses of dexamethasone (20mg once daily for five days followed by 10mg once daily for a further five days) and reported clinical benefit, these doses have not been compared with the lower dose used in RECOVERY.
+There is, therefore, uncertainty regarding the optimal dose of corticosteroids in moderate to severe COVID-19.Uncertainty remains about whether higher doses of corticosteroids may provide additional benefit in adults with hypoxia hospitalised with COVID-19.

+Unlike lower doses, higher doses (>15mg dexamethasone) would completely saturate cytosolic glucocorticoid receptors and have enhanced non-genomic effects.21 In conditions where rapid control of inflammatory processes are required, short-term, high to very high doses of corticosteroids are used e.g.

+Sepsis 7.5 - 15mg dexamethasone equivalent daily22

+ARDS: 20mg dexamethasone for five days followed by 10mg for five days23

+Bacterial meningitis: 40mg dexamethasone daily for four days24

+Tuberculous Meningitis 0.4mg/k/day dexamethasone for 7 days then reducing over 8 weeks.25

+Rheumatoid arthritis flare: 120mg dexamethasone pulse therapy.26

+Community acquired pneumonia: 0.6mg/day dexamethasone for 2 days and methyl prednisolone 200m g /day then 80m g /day for 10 days.27

 PIMS-TS is associated with a hyper-inflammatory state with elevated ESR, C-reactive protein, D-dimers, lactate dehydrogenase, ferritin, and increased levels of pro-inflammatory cytokines including as IL-1 and IL-6.
 While there is a pharmacological basis for using high dose methylprednisolone, the Delphi consensus process conducted by NHS England identified equipoise for its use in the treatment of PIMS-TS.

-Colchicine: Colchicine inhibits cellular transport and mitosis by binding to tubulin and preventing its polymerisation as part of the cytoskeleton transport system.
-As a consequence, colchicine has a wide range of anti-inflammatory effects, including inhibition of certain inflammasomes (cytosolic pattern recognition receptor systems that are activated in response to detection of pathogens in the cytosol).
-There is evidence that inflammasomes are activated in COVID-19, and the degree of activation is correlated with disease severity.
-Colchicine has been widely used for treatment of gout and pericarditis, and there is evidence of cardiovascular benefit in patients with coronary artery disease.
-The UK COVID-19 Therapeutics Advisory Panel has recommended that RECOVERY assess colchicine.

 [UK only] Dimethyl fumarate: Dimethyl fumarate (DMF) is thought to prevent NLRP3 inflammasome activation and the process of pyroptosis (inflammatory cell death) through its action on the protein gasdermin D.28 SARS-CoV-2 induces inflammasome activation and the degree of activation is thought to correlate with disease severity.29 DMF has demonstrated anti-viral and anti-inflammatory effects against SARS-CoV-2 in vitro.30 Other inflammasome-modulating drugs, such as colchicine, have demonstrated provisionally promising results in small randomised trials.31,32 DMF is licensed to treat relapsing remitting multiple sclerosis and plaque psoriasis as a long-term immunomodulatory agent and is generally well-tolerated with no major safety concerns.33,34 The UK COVID-19 Therapeutics Advisory Panel has recommended that RECOVERY investigate the safety and efficacy of DMF in an early phase assessment among patients hospitalised with COVID-19.